 The information you provide to us at the time of booking (such as the duration of the Hire Period or your age or any Driver’s age) will determine the price you pay.
 Any change to that information could therefore also mean that the price changes.
 The price of your rental will be those prices in force at the time of booking or at the time you make any changes to that booking.

 The price you will pay comprises the following items:

 8.1.
 The daily rental charge for the Vehicle for the agreed number of calendar days (this will include the standard inclusive ancillary services (see section 6 above for details)).

 8.2.
 The cost of both third party liability insurance and our Basic Protection package which includes collision damage (CDW) and theft (TW) waiver covers for any Driver.

 8.2.1.
-If you haven’t purchased any of the excess reduction products that we offer, you will be responsible for paying an amount up to the collision damage waiver Excess amount shown on the Rental Agreement together with all relevant charges and fees each time the Vehicle is damaged or stolen during the Hire Period whether or not you were at fault.
+If you haven’t purchased any of the excess reduction products that we offer, you will be responsible for paying an amount up to the collision damage waiver Excess amount shown on the Rental Agreement together with all relevant charges each time the Vehicle is damaged or stolen during the Hire Period whether or not you were at fault.

 8.2.2.
 Neither of our waiver covers (CDW / TW) nor any of our excess reduction products protects you for:

 - loss of or damage to the Vehicle and/or Accessories caused by Driver abuse, negligence or breach of the Contract.
 In these circumstances you will be responsible to pay the sums set out in section 12 below in full and your liability will not be capped at the Excess amount; or

 - personal injury or death of the Driver or associated consequences